NixOS/rfcs/rfcs/0020-security-on-call.md

    a coordinated manner.

- - Determine whether Nixpkgs and/or NixOS is vulnerable to the given vulneravbility and record your findings in the appropriate ticket.
+ - Determine whether Nixpkgs and/or NixOS is vulnerable to the given vulnerability and record your findings in the appropriate ticket.

  - If Nix *is* vulnerable, then